nalbojyoti/my-1st-site/README.md

 # my-1st-site
-A simple responsive website built with HTML and CSS as part of my learning urne
+A simple responsive website built with HTML and CSS as part of my learning journey.